c3g/GenPipes/pipelines/ampliconseq/README.md

                         all the input files needed for the pipeline to run are available on the system (default: false) --container {wrapper, singularity} <IMAGE PATH>
-                        Run inside a container providing a valid singularity image path
+                        Run inside a container providing a validsingularity image path
+  --genpipes_file GENPIPES_FILE, -g GENPIPES_FILE
+                        Command file output path.
+This is the command used to process the data, or said otherwise, this command will "run the Genpipes pipeline".
+Will be redirected to stdout if the option is not provided.
   -t {qiime,dada2}, --type {qiime,dada2}
                         AmpliconSeq analysis type
   -d DESIGN, --design DESIGN